Ignite Change. Go Nova.

 The Villanova Center for Multicultural Affairs provides a welcoming atmosphere for students and exemplifies the University mission of respecting individual differences and adhering to the principle that mutual love and respect should animate every aspect of University life.

 More than 38% of the senior class spent at least a summer abroad.
 Nearly 800 students studied in 37 different countries and 73 different cities all over the world.

 At Villanova the Career Center and the Colleges collaborate to provide students with enriched course work and internship experiences.
 Innovative career and professional development concepts are integrated into the curriculum of all four Colleges starting as early as freshman year.
 Additionally, more than 10,000 job opportunities were posted on Villanova’s job boards; 96.5% of recent Villanova graduates become full-time employees or enrolled in graduate school within six months of graduation; and the average starting salary for Villanova graduates is $59,010.

 Religious Affiliation: Roman Catholic, Augustinian

-Overlap Schools: Boston College, University of Notre Dame, Georgetown University, Lehigh University
+Overlap Schools: Boston College, University of Notre Dame, Fordham University, Northeastern University, University of Virginia, Georgetown University, University of Pennsylvania, Lehigh University

 Underrepresented Minorities: More than 25%

-Financial Aid: 98% of those who apply for need-based aid are eligible to receive some type of assistance; 81% of those eligible for need-based assistance receive Villanova Grants.
-The average grant award is $27,521.
-The average assistance package for students with demonstrated financial need (combining grants, scholarships, loans, and student employment) is $36,981.
+Financial Aid: For the 2017–2018 freshman class, 70% of those who applied for aid received need-based aid; 81.6% of those eligible for need-based assistance received Villanova Grants.
+More than $21.6 million was originally awarded in Villanova Grants, with an average grant award of $30,605.
+The average assistance package for students with demonstrated financial need (combining grants, scholarships, federal loans, and student employment) was $39,598.